Aluu Four lynching: Aftermath

 The lynching became widely known in Nigeria and the world.
 The crime further exposed the "jungle justice" or mob justice in Nigeria.
 Several people were arrested for the crime.

 On July 31, 2017, Rivers State High Court sentenced police sergeant Lucky Orji, David Chinasa Ogbada and Ikechukwu Louis Amadi (aka Kapoon) to death for their involvement in the murders of the four students.

 The court also acquitted four of the suspects in the trial, Saviour Johnny, Abiodun Yusuf, Joshua Ekpe and Cyril Abang.

-A film titled "Dark October" based on the lynching was released on Netflix in 4 February, 2023.
+A film titled "Dark October" based on the lynching was which explains how the event (the lynching) unfolded, was released on Netflix on 4 February 2023.
 It was directed by Toka Mcbaror and produced by Linda Ikeji.

+A fictionalized version of the lynching was the basis of the plot in the 2021 novel Lightseekers by Femi Kayode, in which three young students are brutally murdered in a Nigerian university town.

+Aluu Community

+Aluu is located in the Ikwerre Local Government Area of Rivers State.
+Rivers State capital, Port Harcourt is approximately 19 km / 12 mi away from Aluu (as the crow flies).
+The distance from Aluu to Nigeria's capital, 'Abuja' is approximately 461 km / 286 mi (as the crow flies).